-Same Old Song and Dance?
-The Latest Hits from the Beltway
+Same Old Song?
+The Latest Hits from D.C.

 Featuring: Jack Ferguson, President, Jack Ferguson & Associates, D.C.;

 The 2012 elections appeared to bring little change to Washington.
 President Obama stayed in the White House for a second term, Republicans continue to control the House, and Democrats continue to control the Senate.
 What does this power structure in Washington hold in store going forward?
 Two top-notch DC insiders, Jack Ferguson of Jack Ferguson & Associates and Andy Spielman of Hogan Lovells, will share their insights on what the ski industry can expect over the next four years from both the Administration and Congress.
 This behind the scenes look at energy and climate policy, natural resources, immigration, taxes, healthcare implementation and other pressing legislative and regulatory topics will greatly benefit ski area management in attendance.

 Branded Social Video: The Snowsports Marketers' Newest Tool

 John Ashworth, Moderator, Principal, Bull Stockwell Allen, CA;

 Danielle Kristmanson, Partner/Creative Director, Origin Design + Communication, Canada;

 Marie Josée (M.J.)
 Legault, Partner/Strategic Planning Director, Origin Design + Communication, Canada